eestevez/pico-placa-predictor/README.md

   | Sunday              |  None                                                                           |

   <strong>The following cars service type are exempted from the circulation restriction: </strong>
-* Government, Official and Decentralized autonomous government cars
+* Government, Official and Decentralized autonomous government cars (2nd letter of plate number: E, X, M, S)
-* Cars for Diplomatic, Consular and International Organizations or Technical Assistance use
+* Cars for Diplomatic, Consular and International Organizations or Technical Assistance use (2 letters only of plate number: CC, CD, OI, AT)
-* Cars for Public and commercial service (Ex.
-Taxis, Buses)
+* Cars for Public and commercial service (2nd letter of plate number: A, U, Z)

 <em><strong>Car plate features</strong></em> [ [3] ] :